This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 transactions, SQL), while providing better availability and scalability.
 Some of the major players in this space include

-replication and partitioning to achieve high scalability and availability, but they try to use new techniques to not
+replication and partitioning to achieve high scalability and availability, but they use new techniques to not

 the scope of this blog post series, especially as many of the early NewSQL players died out, and the ones that remain

 Remember, data storage technology takes at least a decade to mature.
-As of the writing of this book, most NoSQL data
+As of the writing of this blog post series, most

-stores are 10-15 years old, so they are just starting to become mature and reliable systems.
-Most NewSQL systems are
+NoSQL data stores are 10–15 years old, so they are just starting to become mature and reliable systems.
+Most NewSQL

-still less than 10 years old, so they are still relatively young (at least as far as data storage technologies go).
+systems are still less than 10 years old, so they are still relatively young (at least as far as data storage

-Given that both NoSQL and NewSQL databases are typically complex distributed systems, they face challenges that
+technologies go).
+Given that both NoSQL and NewSQL databases are typically complex distributed systems, they face

-may take even more than a decade to solve, as discussed in the next section.
+challenges that may take even more than a decade to solve, as discussed next.

 Distributed Systems

-As you may remember from Section 6.2.3.11, distributed systems are complicated, and distributed data
+As you may remember from Part 6, distributed systems are complicated, and distributed data

 stores even more so.
 One of the challenges is that all distributed systems are subject to the